 Optimize for the World Wide Web:

-• Stream the film on your website and social media networking sites.
+• Stream brand films on your website and social media networking sites.

 • Create a mobile site to allow for instantaneous sharing across devices.

 • Use transcripts of all the recorded interviews as part of your content marketing by including the transcript with the video file or repurposing the content as a blog or other thought leadership piece

 Elements of our admissions video for Swarthmore were placed on a website reserved solely for admitted students to increase yield.

 The University of Vermont admissions office put our music video celebrating campus life, and the city of Burlington, on its YouTube channel where it has gained over 40,000 hits.